Aledangelo/KeyExchangeRSA/README.md

 # KeyExchangeRSA
 ## Overview
-KeyExchangeRSA consists of two sockets, which implement secure communication via RS.
+KeyExchangeRSA consists of two sockets, which implement secure communication via RSA.

 ## Requirements
 You will need to install the following packages: